mkazuyuki/hauc/README.md

 ## Disclaimer

 NEC Corporation assumes no responsibility for technical or editorial mistakes in or omissions from this document.
-To obtain the benefits of the product, it is the customerÅfs responsibility to install and use the product in accordance with this document.
+To obtain the benefits of the product, it is the customer¬Åfs responsibility to install and use the product in accordance with this document.
 The copyright for the contents of this document belongs to NEC Corporation.

 ## Revision history